shashankdkte/dev-drop/sakura-v2/user_guide/Workspace_Admin.md

 ![Apps tab – search, Active only toggle, Refresh, Add new app, and apps table](screenshots/04_list_apps.png)

+*Screen: Apps tab with search, Active only toggle, Refresh, Add new app, and the apps table.*

 ### Add App

 1. In the WSO Console, select your workspace and open the **Apps** tab.
 2. Click **Add new app**.

 ![Add new app button on the Apps tab](screenshots/05_add_app_btn.png)

+*Screen: Add new app button on the Apps tab.*

 3. Fill in the form: